andersgs/kraken-trawl/README.md

 Usage: kraken-trawl [OPTIONS]

 Options:
   --assemb_file TEXT        assembly_summary file
-  --kraken_db TEXT         name of kraken db
+  --kraken_db TEXT          name of kraken db                                                                                                         -c, --create TEXT         create a new database at path <give path>
-  -c, --create TEXT        create a new database --taxon_list TEXT        give it a taxon list to filter the
+  --kraken_db_path TEXT     path to kraken db                                                                                                         --taxon_list TEXT         give it a taxon list to filter the
-                           assembly_summary.
+                            assembly_summary.                                                                                                         --include_human           include the human reference genome
-  --include_human          include the human reference genome --filter_opt TEXT        Can be all, strict, moderate, or liberal.
+  --filter_opt TEXT         Can be all, strict, moderate, or liberal.                                                                                 --outdir TEXT             Where to place downloaded genomes.
-  --outdir TEXT            Where to place downloaded genomes.
+  --no_log                  Do NOT output a tab-delimited list of genomes                                                                                                       added
-  --no_log                 Do NOT output a tab-delimited list of genomes added --do_not_inject_adapters  Do **not** add Illumina adapter and primer
+  --do_not_inject_adapters  Do **not** add Illumina adapter and primer
                             sequences to DB
-  --help                   Show this message and exit.
+  --threads INTEGER         How many threads to use when building the database --kmer_len INTEGER        kmer length to use when building database --minz_len INTEGER        minimizer length to use when building database --clean                   clean db of unnecessary files after making the DB --help                    Show this message and exit.
 ```

 ## Output